Witcher01/witcher01.github.io/linux/vim/til/viewing_man_pages_in_vim.md

 ```
 runtime ftplugin/man.vim
 ```
 This will load a standard plugin shipped with vim.
 You are now able to view the man page of a command with the vim command `:Man`.
-For example, if you want to know what the c functin `sbrk` does, type
+For example, if you want to know what the c function `sbrk` does, type
 ```
 :Man 2 sbrk
 ```